 Lithops is a genus of about 40 species of succulents in the Ice Plant family, Aizoaceae.
 They are native to southern Africa and generally found in arid regions of Namibia, South Africa, small bordering areas in Botswana, and southern Angola.
 The genus members are commonly known as Living Stones or Pebble Plants because they avoid being eaten by animals by blending in with surrounding rocks.

 The genus was first described by William John Burchell in 1811 based on the specimen discovered during a botanical expedition in southern Africa.
 Although he called it Mesembryanthemum turbiniforme, it is now synonymous with Lithops hookeri.

 The generic name "Lithops" derives from the Ancient Greek words "lithos," meaning "stone," and "ops," meaning "face," and refers to the stone-like appearance of the plants.
-The word "Lithops" can be used as both singular and plural forms.
+"Lithops" can be used in singular and plural forms.

 Lithops are small, nearly stemless plants with one or more pairs of thick, fleshy, opposite, almost fused leaves.
-All plants look quite similar to each other, differing in the shape, size, color, and texture of the body.
-In habitat, they only grow from 0.5 to 1 inch (1.3 to 2.5 cm) tall and from 1 to 3 inches (2.5 to 7 cm) wide.
+All plants look pretty similar, differing in the shape, size, color, and texture of the body.
+They only grow from 0.5 to 1 inch (1.3 to 2.5 cm) tall and from 1 to 3 inches (2.5 to 7 cm) wide in their native habitat.
 Flowers and new leaves arise from the meristem in between the leaves.
 The leaves are more or less buried below the soil's surface, with only the translucent top surfaces visible that allow light into the inner portion of the leaves for photosynthesis.
 In winter, each pair of leaves is replaced by a new pair.
 In spring, the old leaves slowly shrivel away on either side.
 Flowers are daisy-like, often sweetly scented, usually yellow or white, and appear after the new leaf pair has matured.
 They open in the afternoon on sunny days, close again in the late afternoon, and last for 4 to 5 days.

 Growing Conditions for Lithops

-Lithops are succulents that are easy to grow once you understand their basics needs.
+Lithops are succulents that are easy to grow once you understand their basic needs.
 They make a lovely addition to any indoor and outdoor rock garden.